Glaswartron/DeepLearningVisionSuite/README.md

 **These scripts and classes were developed by me for my bachelor's thesis.
 They were developed for specific use cases and data sets and are currently hardly tested and document for application to other data sets.
 Before publication some folders and singular parts of the codebase were removed and the codebase was not tested again**

 This project is a toolkit for image classification and object recognition using transfer learning based on [PyTorch](https://pytorch.org/), [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/) and [Optuna](https://optuna.org/).
 It provides **scripts for training, hyperparameter optimization, testing and deployment (TorchScript) of models**.
 The goal was also a generalizable and extensible architecture as well as traceable results even with many different training/HPO runs. **Binary and multiclass classification** are supported, in particular also **multi-view classification with multiple images** at once as well as **object detection**.
 The models currently implemented are [DINOv2](https://dinov2.metademolab.com/) and [EfficientNetV2](https://pytorch.org/vision/main/models/efficientnetv2.html) for image classification and [Mask R-CNN](https://pytorch.org/vision/main/models/mask_rcnn.html) for object recognition.

+## Content 🗺️
+- Content 🗺️ (you are here)
+- Project structure 📝
+- Scripts 💻
+- Structure of HPO results 🔬
+- Model architecture and hierarchy🍕
+- Environment 🐍

 ## Project structure 📝
 _(important things are  **bold**)_